IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 * Where the presentedForm is a Binary Resource instance, the .hash and .size shall represent the raw artifact that has been base64encoded in the Binary.data element.
 * Where the presentedForm is hosted elsewhere, not as a Binary Resource, the .hash and the .size shall represent the rendered report content that would be retrieved using the mime-type specified in DiagnosticReport.presentedForm.contentType.

-A Sender that supports the **PDF Report Option**, if configured, shall also include a semantically equivalent diagnostic report in PDF format in the DiagnosticReport.presentedForm attribute.
-The presentedForm.contentType shall have the value "application/pdf".
-The Sender shall include in the PDF report all text and linked contents as in the HTML report.
-The Sender may preserve the linked contents as hyperlinks, or substitute the linked contents with the actual rendered contents and embedded them in the PDF file.

-###### TO DO: Create the right subsection heading (eg. Image References in Diagnostic Reports???) or, Find the right home for this content

-TO DO: Does this belong, instead, in a subsection under :4.Y1.4.1.2.3 IMR Observation Resource??
+###### 2:4.Y1.4.1.2.2.2.1 Image References in Rendered Report

-TO DO: <we need a lead-in sentence; is this accurate??> This section contains requirements for the Sender that needs to include image references in the rendered report in HTML format in DiagnosticReport.presentedForm
+This section contains requirements for the Sender that needs to include image references in the rendered report in HTML format in DiagnosticReport.presentedForm

-For IMR Observations that have image references using Observation.derivedFrom attribute (see [Section 2:4.Y1.4.1.2.3.1](#24y141231-image-references-in-observation)), the Sender shall add a hyperlink using the HTML anchor element (i.e. `<a>`), with the display text for the hyperlink being the corresponding value[x] in a clinically relevant textual representation.
-The value for href for this hyperlink shall be constructed based on the endpoint(s) defined in the referenced [IMR ImagingStudy]((StructureDefinition-imr-imagingstudy.html)) Resource.
+For IMR Observations that have image references using Observation.derivedFrom attribute (see [Section 2:4.Y1.4.1.2.3.1](#24y141231-image-references-in-an-imr-observation-resource), the Sender shall add a hyperlink using the HTML anchor element (i.e. `<a>`), with the display text for the hyperlink being the corresponding value[x] in a clinically relevant textual representation.
+The value for href for this hyperlink shall be constructed based on the endpoint(s) defined in the referenced [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) Resource.

 For inline image references in Observation.valueString, the Sender shall substitute each `<IMRRef>`...`</IMRRef>` markup with an HTML anchor element.
 The href attribute shall be set to the concatenation of the ImagingStudy.endpoint.address with the valueString from the matching Observation.component.id entry.
 The resulting URL shall be a valid URL according to the contentType.